 - Multi-user collaboration (paid)

 If you want to try this service, you can make use of 6,000 emails per month.
 You’ll get them for free without any expiration period or having to provide any credit card details.
-If more email volume is needed, you’ll have to select one of the subscription plans: Basic, Premium, or Enterprise.
-The Basic plan starts at $9.65 for 30,000 emails per month, and includes both API and email editor.
+If you need more email volume, then you’ll have to select one of the subscription plans: Essential, Premium, or Custom.
+The Essential plan starts at $15 for 15,000 emails per month and includes both SMTP and email editor.

 - Email template creator